 Welcome to Year 1

 In Year 1 we have lots of fun in our learning both inside and outside.
-The teachers in Year 1 are Mrs Schofield and Mr Simpson and the Teaching Assistant is Mrs Eggleton.
+The teacher in Year 1 is Mrs Schofield and the Teaching Assistants are Mrs Eggleton and Mrs Foster.

-Mrs Schofield - I have been a teacher at Catchgate Primary for 7 years and absolutely love teaching Year 1.
+I have been a teacher at Catchgate Primary for 8 years and I absolutely love teaching Year 1.
 Outside of school I enjoy running and spending time with my family.
 When I get a spare minute I am usually found engrossed in a book!

 Spellings - All children in Year 1 will be given weekly spellings based on the spelling rules taught in class that particular week.
 These will be shared in a spelling book that children must return to school every Friday in order for new spellings to be given out the following Monday.
 Children will take part in a spelling quiz each Friday.
 Correct spellings will be marked with a green dot in their spelling book so parents know which spellings to continue practising at home.